kolloch/actors/README.md

 actors
 ======

-WARNING: Abondoned.
+WARNING: Abandoned.
 I am not planning to work on this anymore.

 Look at [tokio](https://github.com/tokio-rs/tokio) and the underlying [futures](https://github.com/alexcrichton/futures-rs)